32 Best Military Watches in 2023 (Ranked by a Marine)

 First and foremost, they pride themselves a lot for being among the lightest titanium-based military watches on the market today.
 These bad boys come in at a very light 57 grams which is like a hundred grams lighter than your average-sized military watches, so that’s pretty dang light!
 Now, light watches are notoriously fragile watches, but not in the case of the GPW Infantry watches.
 These are all constructed out of titanium and come with a very thick anti-reflective sapphire crystal for ultimate durability and scratch-resistance.

 These were originally designed for the German Crisis Reaction Forces and as such, they needed to be weighed down as least as possible by their gear.
 This watch was also intended on being heavily abused and facing harsh elements and so they set out to create a watch that, perhaps isn’t the most stylish, but is tough as a tank and is reliable no matter the circumstances.
-If you’ve had a long track record of destroying watches, I highly recommend grabbing one of these as they may just give your reputation a run for its money!

 Key Features: